Academic Regulations

 Olin Undergraduate Student Handbook

-The Olin Undergraduate Student Handbook (PDF) includes general academic policies and procedures for the undergraduate programs of the Olin Business School at Washington University.
-Please read and refer to the guide to answer any questions about the undergraduate business program.
+The Olin Undergraduate Student Handbook includes general academic policies and procedures for the undergraduate programs of the Olin Business School at Washington University.
+Please read and refer to the handbook to answer any questions about the undergraduate business program.
 If a student has questions about the interpretation of the policies and procedures or topics that are not in the handbook, they should consult their academic advisor.